Intermittent Fasting | Powerful Tool to Balance The Body

 What successful intermittent fasting requires: strict time-restricted eating and adhering to what’s called an “eating window.”

-THE KEY TO INTERMITTENT FASTING: THE EATING WINDOW
+THE KEY: THE EATING WINDOW

 Intermittent fasting isn’t just about fasting occasionally.
 It’s not about prolonged episodes of fasting, either.